mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object.md

 To delete or deactivate a "DID Object", it suffices to remove all public keys from its associated DID Document.
 In this case, there is no public key that can be used to authenticate the "DID Object" Controller.

-More importantly, deletion of a Trusted Digital Web "DID Object" DID Document means that this "DID Object" Identifier cannot be reactivated again.
+More importantly, deletion of a Trusted Digital Web "DID Object" DID Document means that the associated "DID Object" Identifier cannot be reactivated again.

 ## 4. Security Considerations
 TODO